Accountability

 The Arrow Child & Family Ministries (Arrow) Organizational Improvement (OI) process is endorsed by leadership and engages the entire agency, including stakeholders providing accountability.
 Founded as a Christian Ministry, Arrow has a rich heritage of services and is dedicated to ensuring the safety, permanency, and wellbeing of children, youth, and families.
 Our child welfare experience covers a full continuum of care.

-authorities, licensing entities, funders, independent contractors, Board members, and consumer advocates.
-Stakeholders are involved in the development and implementation of the OI process on varying levels, depending on their role in the agency.
-Involvement may include determination of measures and outcomes, reporting, evaluation, and implementation of changes to improve results and provide accountability.
+Stakeholders include clients, families, employees, volunteers, consultants, authorities, funders, contractors, Board members, and advocates.
+Stakeholders engage in developing and implementing the OI process at varying levels based on their role.
+Involvement may include determining measures and outcomes, reporting, evaluating, and implementing changes to improve results and ensure accountability.

 Measures establish focus on evaluating performance and outcomes and include:

-Operations and Management (Finance; Risk Prevention and Management; Employee Satisfaction)
+• Operations and Management (Finance; Risk Prevention and Management; Employee Satisfaction)

-Program Results (Timeliness/Quality of Client Assessments; Family Involvement; Stakeholder Satisfaction)
+• Program Results (Timeliness/Quality of Client Assessments; Family Involvement; Stakeholder Satisfaction)

-Client Outcomes (Safety; Wellbeing; Permanency)
+• Client Outcomes (Safety; Wellbeing; Permanency)